For a "Community Stories" project created with a template and including an investment of $15,000.

 - Encourage Canadians to share their personal heritage with others.

 DMC issues an annual call for proposals.
-A proposal must be submitted online before the deadline by the organization responsible for the project, hereafter referred to as the “applicant.”
+A proposal must be submitted online before the deadline by the organization responsible for the project, also referred to as the “applicant.”
 Only proposals that meet the eligibility requirements are evaluated by DMC.
 Agreements are signed with the organizations receiving an investment.

-Applicants can submit more than one proposal in response to a call for proposals.
+Notes: Applicants can submit more than one proposal in response to a call for proposals.
 However, DMC will only award an investment to one project at a time.

 Canadian museums and heritage organizations, including equivalent Indigenous peoples’ organizations, are eligible for the Digital Museums Canada (DMC) investment program.